Loader gif

 Prioritize your retirement plan withdrawals.

-If you have both Roth retirement plans and traditional IRAs or other plans, you may want to take the majority of your withdrawals from the Roth plans first to avoid bumping your income level into the next bracket.
+If you have both retirement plans and traditional IRAs or other plans, you may want to take the majority of your withdrawals from the Roth plans first to avoid bumping your income level into the next bracket.

 Be sure to take the minimum distributions from your traditional IRA and other plans, however.
 After you reach the age of 70 ½, you must take minimum distributions from IRA, SEP IRA, SIMPLE IRA or retirement plan accounts or pay a penalty.
 You do not have to take minimum distributions from Roth IRAs.